20 Months Old Baby Food – Ideas, Chart and Recipes

 4. Fatty Oils

-Coconut oil and avocado oil have a special place in the diet of kids that are 20 months old.
+Coconut oil and avocado oil have a special place in the diet of kids who are 20 months old.
 Appropriately served, these provide enough fat supply to the child, which creates energy reserves that keep the body going.

 5. Vegetables